-There are a number of additional bursaries/grants available that are dependent on your circumstances, for example, student parents can claim more.
 The SAAS website details the financial support available and how you can apply.
-Nursing and Midwifery students do not apply for a student loan and cannot choose to apply for one on top of their statutory funding.

-Find out more at www.uws.ac.uk/fundingyourcourse
+Paramedic, Nursing and Midwifery students do not apply for a student loan and cannot choose to apply for one on top of their statutory funding.
+Find out more at www.uws.ac.uk/money-fees-funding